2014 Badwater 135 Race Rules

 - "Unofficial" or extra crew members and "family cheering squads" may only be present in Lone Pine and at the finish line; they may not drive on the race course except between Lone Pine and the finish line and such drive must be made without stopping en route.

 - Runners must progress under their own power without drafting, helping, pushing, supporting, or any other type of physical assistance.
 Runners may not use walking sticks, ski poles, or the like.
 So-called "cooling vests" or other types of artificial / technological cooling systems may not be worn or utilized by race entrants while making forward progress on the race course.
 (More info.)
 Crewmembers may not carry an umbrella or shade cover for a runner while he or she is moving forward on the race course.

 - Runners may not be accompanied by more than one pacer at any given time while making forward progress on the race course.
 Additional crew members that are handing off supplies, or otherwise providing aid, to the runner and/or pacer must be off the roadway at all times (i.e. left of the white line on the shoulder) and may not run along with the runner.
 To be clear: if a runner is moving forward on the race course, NO MORE THAN ONE crew member may also be moving with, or near, the runner at the same time.

 - No more than two crew members, including a pacer if one is present, may be on the other side (runners' side) of the highway at any given time.

 - Runners must not run abreast with other runners or with pacers.
 All running must be single-file.
-Pacers may not run in front of race entrants at any time.
+Pacers may not run in front of, even slightly, race entrants at any time.